resoluteworks/invirt/docs/docs/api/invirt-core/environment.md

 </Tabs>

 ### gitCommitId()
-Returns the Git commit id, read from a property named `git.commit.id` in a `git.properties` in the classpath.
+Returns the Git commit id, read from a property named `git.commit.id` in a `git.properties` file in the classpath.
 The call fails if `git.properties` cannot be found and returns `null` if the file exists but doesn't contain a `git.commit.id` property.